marmelab/react-admin/docs/Actions.md

 | cancellable       | no                        | no         | yes       |

-For the Edit view, react-admin uses the undoable mode.
+By default, react-admin uses the undoable mode for the Edit view.
 For the Create view, react-admin needs to wait for the response to know the id of the resource to redirect to, so the mutation mode is pessimistic.

 You can benefit from optimistic and undoable modes when you call the `useMutation` hook, too.
 You just need to pass a `mutationMode` value in the `options` parameter: